tompetch/checkmeoutdemo/README.md

 This is a simple cost effectove solution that meets all the functional requirements.

-**DevOps**
+**DevOps:**

 In this instance we will use github actions for our ci/cd pipelines, with terraform orhestrating our infrastructure.
 Some manual interention is required with Route53 for purchasing the domain and configuring dns.

 ![This is an image](/v1/docs/cicd.PNG)

-**Github actions pipelines**
+**Github actions pipelines:**

-In the github/workflows folder there are two pipeline configurations, one for deploying the terraform, the othe rfor uploading the website content to s3.
+In the github/workflows folder there are two pipeline configurations, one for deploying the terraform, the othe for uploading the website content to s3.
+The primary pipeline is trigged by a push to main and the second is on completion of primary.